The Pirates! In an Adventure with Scientists

 Today is Talk Like a Pirate Day.
 I’m not good at it at all (yarrrr?) but I made up for it by reading a book about pirates.
 Pirates and scientists, to be precise.

 In The Pirates!
 In an Adventure with Scientists by Gideon Defoe, the crew of a pirate ship meets Darwin on the Beagle.
 Darwin has trained a monkey, Mister Bobo, to behave like a perfect gentleman.
-The pirates accompany them to London where the evil Bishop of Oxford tries to discredit Darwin’s monkey only to assure a steady stream of visitors to the freak circus he bought.
+The crew accompany them to London where the evil Bishop of Oxford tries to discredit Darwin’s monkey only to assure a steady stream of visitors to the freak circus he bought.
 A circus where, suspiciously, it’s ladies’ night five nights a week… Dressed up as scientists dressed up as ladies, the pirates investigate the bishop’s circus and make sure Darwin and Mister Bobo get the attention they deserve.

 Here’s an excerpt: